What’s an Emergency Fund?

 Becoming debt free, is like losing weight.
-It is an emotional decision you must make and follow through on. once you reach your boiling point and do not want to live your entire life paycheck to paycheck, is when you will begin the process of eliminating your debt.
+It is an emotional decision you must make and follow through on.
+Once you reach your boiling point and do not want to live your entire life paycheck to paycheck, is when you will begin the process of eliminating your debt.
 If it takes your longer than a month to lose a pound of fat, will you stay with that exercise program?
-Hopefully absolutely not.
-Paying off the balance first allows you to get a positive result—and encourages you to keep going.
+Hopefully, absolutely not.
+Paying off the lowest balance first allows you to get a positive result—and encourages you to keep going.
 Once you have achieved paying off your debts, your mentality towards your finances will be forever changed.

 Where do I begin to manage my finances?